14 HOURS TO LAUNCH

 MARS ALPHA BASE, MARS

 Nicole stood frozen in the middle of the main living space, staring blankly at her tablet.
 Around her, her crew mates worked non-stop to bring in delicate equipment fresh from the old base.
-Nicole, currently, was on break from piloting the rovers.
+Currently, she was on break from piloting the rovers.

 The base itself was massive compared to the old one.
 A maximum of twenty astronauts could live comfortably in the double-airlock underground base, composed in three wings and made up of simple square rooms.
 It even had a small gym!
 To Nicole, it was home.
 She'd been here an incredibly long time for an Ares astronaut and remembered living in the cramped canvas spaces of Mars Base One, listening to the howl of dust storms and wondering if this was the day the canvas would give out.